Santorum backer apologizes for contraception remark

 By Susan Heavey

-WASHINGTON Republican Rick Santorum's main financial backer apologized on Friday for a comment about how women should use contraception, the latest spark in a debate over birth control in the presidential campaign.
+WASHINGTON, Feb 17 Republican Rick Santorum's main financial backer apologized on Friday for a comment about how women should use contraception, the latest spark in a debate over birth control in the U.S. presidential campaign.

 Foster Friess, who has given over $380,000 to the pro-Santorum Super PACs, said on television this week that people were focused too much on sex instead of other political issues such as jobs and terrorism.